 Also, I received my professional boards yesterday, and they are beautiful and perfect.
 Now I’m thrilled with Sprint having gone from schematic to completed board so quickly and easily for a bargain software package.

 • I chose this program because it’s so simple to use (I am fond of simple things ;), and I also use it for timing diagrams.
-It allows you to import a scanned copy: very useful.
+It allows you to import a scanned copy: handy.

 • Abacom also has a Schematic Editor, sPlan, in their product line: http://www.abacom-online.de/uk/html/splan.html But there is no link between the Schematic and the Layout-program!
 Moreover, there are no plans to do it, such a pity.
 The auto-router is not very useful.

-Now you understand what a Sprint-layout is, you know the latest version and its new feature, you can start making your very whole board and bring it to us for manufacturing.
+Now you understand what a Sprint layout is, know the latest version and its new feature, and start making your whole board and bringing it to us for manufacturing.
 Or you can leave us with the exciting job of both designing and manufacture a PCB for you.